marcoparello/CTF-Writeups/NahamCon-CTF-2024/warmups/Technical-Support.md

 ![](../images/technical-support-part-2.png)

-I then submitted the flag `flag{a98373a74abb8c5ebb8f5192e034a91c}` into the challenge box and solved the challenge.
+I then submitted `flag{a98373a74abb8c5ebb8f5192e034a91c}` into the challenge box and solved the challenge.